raminesfahani/Netrilo_Infrastructure/README.md

 ---

-## 🛫 Azure Artifact Deployment

-You can easily configure and customize this [YAML Pipeline](Deployment/Azure-Pipeline.yml) file for deploying on Azure Artifact by setting your environment variables and repo.

----

 ## 🚀 Installation

 You can install any package using the NuGet CLI or `.NET CLI`, or you can choose one from the above list and install from the NuGet website or Package Manager.
 Here is the command you can use to install manually via `.NET CLI`: